yuriy-chumak/ol/doc/reference/infix-notation.md

 * but `18!` is a number `18` and a function `!`,
 * spaces before and after `(` and `)` may be ommited,
 * spaces around `,` may be ommited,

- "18 !" is
-;  and 18! is a symbol |18!| which is not bound to anything in this sample.

 ```scheme
 ; preamble: